huggingface/large_language_model_training_playbook/throughput/README.md

 Of course, an efficient framework will overlap communications and compute, so that while one stage is fetching data, the other stage in parallel runs computations.
 So as long as the communication overhead is smaller than compute the network requirements are satisfied and don't have to be super fantastic.

+## Checkpoint activations

+Enabling checkpoint activations allows one to trade speed for memory.
+When this feature is activated instead of remembering the outputs of, say, transformer blocks until the backward pass is done, these outputs are dropped.
+This frees up huge amounts of GPU memory.
+But, of course, a backward pass is not possible without having the outputs of forward pass, and thus they have to be recalculated.

+This, of course, can vary from model to model, but typically one pays with about 20-25% decrease in throughput, but since a huge amount of gpu memory is liberated, one can now increase the batch size per gpu and thus overall improve the effective throughput of the system.

 ## Vector and matrix size divisibility